AmberC0209/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_forecasting.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing functions on user devices themselves, enabling devices to directly process data without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing functions on user devices themselves, enabling devices to directly process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.md).
 Choose the appropriate deployment method for your model pipeline based on your needs, and proceed with subsequent AI application integration.

 ## 4. Custom Development
-If the default model weights provided by the General Time Series Forecasting Pipeline do not meet your requirements in terms of accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using **your own domain-specific or application-specific data** to improve the recognition performance of the pipeline in your scenario.
+If the default model weights provided by the General Time Series Forecasting Pipeline do not meet your requirements in terms of accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the pipeline in your scenario.

 #### 4.1 Model Fine-tuning
 Since the General Time Series Forecasting Pipeline includes a time series forecasting module, if the performance of the pipeline does not meet expectations, you need to refer to the [Customization](../../../module_usage/tutorials/time_series_modules/time_series_forecast.en.md#iv-custom-development) section in the [Time Series Forecasting Module Development Tutorial](../../../module_usage/tutorials/time_series_modules/time_series_forecasting.en.md) and use your private dataset to fine-tune the time series forecasting model.